I Was a Spy

-I Was a Spy is a 1933 British thriller film directed by Victor Saville and starring Madeleine Carroll, Herbert Marshall, and Conrad Veidt.
+I Was a Spy is a 1933 British thriller film directed by Victor Saville and produced by Michael Balcon.
+It stars Madeleine Carroll as Marthe Cnockaert, Herbert Marshall, and Conrad Veidt.
 Based on the 1932 memoir I Was a Spy by Marthe Cnockaert, the film is about her experiences as a Belgian woman who nursed German soldiers during World War I while passing intelligence to the British.
+The film was produced by Gaumont British Picture Corporation with Woolf & Freedman Film Service and Fox Film Corporation distributing in the United Kingdom and the United States respectively.